He found a new lifestyle in Skyrunning

 Skyrunning (running in general) is a pure hobby for me right now.
 I run my own consulting company focused on real estate, finance and business development.
 But I am an entrepreneur, so if an opportunity to connect a hobby with my professional life appears, I am open to that.

-Have you always had this type of lifestyle (Skyrunning etc…) or have you done any change direction in life that you like to mention?
+Have you always had this type of lifestyle or have you had any change in direction?